 BOOTS: SCARPA | TX Pro

-As a set of telemark skis for use on backcountry tours, I feel this is the easiest combination to use when considering the balance between lightweight and glide.
-Skis with a center width of 104 mm are the skis that are used the most, as they can be used from deep snow in the depths of winter to early spring when the snow has not yet settled down.
+As a telemark ski set for backcountry tours, I feel this is the most user-friendly combination in terms of balance between weight reduction and skiing performance.
+The 104mm center width skis can handle everything from deep snow in the dead of winter to early spring when the snow isn't yet fully packed, making them my most frequently used skis.

-After 10 years of experience after moving to Myoko Kogen, he started "Infield" in 2006.
-Currently, he works as a backcountry tour guide and telemark ski instructor in the winter, and as a mountain climbing/trekking guide and sea kayak guide in the summer.
+After moving to Myoko Kogen and gaining 10 years of experience, he started "Infield" in 2006.
+He currently works as a backcountry tour guide and telemark ski instructor in the winter, and as a mountain climbing/trekking guide and sea kayaking guide in the summer

 SKI: FOON SKIS | MAVERIC 182 Custom